ceautery/autery.net/src/static/blog/baudot-wip.md

 Except it wouldn't quite have looked like that.
 Most of us had terminals that were only 40 characters wide, and most home computer keyboards back then only supported upper-case characters, thanks to [Woz not already being rich](https://www.vintagecomputing.com/index.php/archives/2833/why-the-apple-ii-didnt-support-lowercase-letters), and the lack of mass-market ASCII peripherals in 1974.

 These "boards" were an awakening for me.
 They were social networks of nearby young computer enthusiasts who could suddenly communicate with people like them.
 This was back in a time when being a nerd was much less mainstream, and bullying wasn't exactly frowned on.
 For many of us who were some degree of an outlier in our normal lives, after our first public BBS post gets replies from our contemporaries, we realize we're normal and part of a larger community.
 It was beautiful.
 And years before any of us would discover the internet.

-I liked connecting to boards ("getting online" wasn't in the vernacular yet) so much that I needled my parents to buy a modem for my Apple //c.
+I liked connecting to boards so much that I needled my parents to buy a modem for my Apple //c.
 I'm pretty sure I still rode my bike places, climbed trees, played soccer, what have you, but if I was home I was on the computer typing furiously on one BBS or other.

 My modem, an Avatex 1200, was more complicated than an accoustic coupler modem.
 You changed it's settings by typing to it from a terminal program on your computer, which would transmit command signals to it over a serial cable.
 The modem would start listening for commands when you typed "AT" (attention).